Cosmos: Compressed and Smooth Latent Space for Text Diffusion Modeling: Empirical study of latent representations for diffusion modeling

 In this part of our study we assess the contribution of each proposed latent space augmentation to the final quality of the diffusion model.
 For the ablation study, we compress text from 128 BERT representations down to 16 latent vectors.
 All autoencoders are trained on the \textsc{Wikipedia} dataset, while the diffusion models are trained on the \textsc{ROCStories} \citep{mostafazadeh2016corpus} dataset.

 \paragraph{Evaluation metrics.} We evaluate the unconditional generation capacity of models with three complementary metrics that, together, capture textual quality, lexical diversity, and distributional fidelity.
 First, we report \textbf{perplexity (PPL)}, computed with \textsc{GPT‑2 Large}~\citep{radford2019language}.
 Second, we quantify diversity using the score $\mathrm{\textbf{div}}(y)=\prod_{n=2}^{4}\tfrac{\#\,\text{unique }n\text{-grams in }y}{\#\,n\text{-grams in }y}$, where $y$ denotes the set of generated texts.
+Their, to ensure that the model does not reproduce the training dataset during the generation we evaluate the Memorization (\textbf{MEM}).
 Finally, because low perplexity can be achieved by simple or repetitive texts, we also compute the \textbf{MAUVE} score~\citep{pillutla2021mauve}, which measures the distributional alignment between generated and reference texts and thus offers a broader view of generation quality.
 For every model we generate $1{,}000$ samples and, when calculating MAUVE, draw an equally sized reference subset from the held‑out test split.
 The entire evaluation procedure is repeated ten times with different random seeds, and we report the mean and standard deviation of the resulting scores across runs.

 \paragraph{Results.} \Cref{tab:training-ablation} demonstrates that each proposed feature contributes significantly to the model performance.
 Remarkably, adding \textsc{MSE} penalty between the predicted and reference \textsc{BERT} activations alone boosts all quality metrics by about 50\%.
 Subsequent augmentation of the \textsc{BERT} activations yields a further leap, underscoring the value of intermediate contextual, semantically grounded representations.
 This stage rises MAUVE to~0.767, already achieving the performance obtained when the diffusion model is trained on the full‑length, uncompressed \textsc{BERT} representations (0.767 vs.\ 0.762 for TEncDM~\citep{shabalin2025tencdm}).
 Finally, dropping random features from latent vectors pushes MAUVE beyond 0.83, lowers perplexity to 30.2, keeping diversity essentially unchanged.